SMassalski/Ngsplot/README.md

 # MGPLOT

----
-MGPLOT is a script for visualizing
+MGPLOT is a script for visualizing metagenomic data.

 ## Dependencies ##